• Skip to main content

 Can no-bake cheesecake be left out of the fridge?
 Will cheesecake melt?

-As it’s a dairy product it should be refrigerated as soon as it’s been made and eaten as soon as it’s out of the fridge.
-It will not be safe to eat if left out of the fridge for more than two hours.
-Leaving it out of the fridge will also affect the texture negatively.
+It is important that you do not leave your cheesecake out of the fridge for more than two hours.
+Leaving it out of the fridge will may also affect the texture negatively.

 Can you freeze no-bake cheesecake?